basarbatucan/Video_Feature_Generation/README.md

 Important Note: The folders mentioned above should be available in your repo in order to execute the full pipeline.

 # Running the Pipeline
-create_yolo_objects jupyter notebook detects images using yolov5 and saved the scaled objects under output/scaled_objects.
+create_yolo_objects jupyter notebook detects images using yolov5 and saved the scaled objects under output/$raw_data_dir_name$/scaled_objects.
+Note that $raw_data_dir_name$ is the file containing the raw image data.
+Proposed tool is creates the same features under the same output folder.
-DAE notebook reads the scaled objects created by aforementioned notebook and maps them to 32 dimensional latent variables under.
+DAE notebook reads the scaled objects created by aforementioned notebook and maps them to 33 dimensional latent variables under.
-32 dimensional feature is saved under output/ped2.mat
+33 dimensional feature is saved under output/$raw_data_dir_name$/$raw_data_dir_name$_dae.mat

 Thanks!
 Basarbatu Can